nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-opensocial.md

 Here are the definitions of the different parameters:

-*   `dndValidation`: `'true'` if the container should wait the validation of the Drag'n Drop before doing the actual move, `'false'` otherwise.
+*   `dndValidation`: `'true'` if the container should wait the validation of the drag and drop before doing the actual move, `'false'` otherwise.
 If the parameter is not present, default to `'false'`.

 *   `showPreferences`: `'true'` if the gadget preferences need to be displayed after adding a gadget, `'false'` otherwise.
 If the parameter is not present, default to `'true'`.